wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/3-develop-bcdr-plan-azure-virtual-desktop.md

 :::image type="content" source="../media/3-availability-sets.png" alt-text="Image depicting fault domains and update domains in an availability set." border="true":::

-Update domains ensure that when VM hosts in an Azure datacenter require downtime for maintenance, a subset of your application's servers remain running.
+Update domains ensure that when VM hosts in an Azure datacenter require downtime for maintenance, a subset of your session hosts remain running.
 When a maintenance event occurs, such as applying a performance or a critical security update, Azure sequences the update through update domains.

 Fault domains (FDs) represent physical sections of the datacenter and ensure rack diversity of servers in an availability set.
 FDs align to the physical separation of shared hardware in the datacenter.
 If the hardware supporting a server rack becomes unavailable, only that rack of servers would be affected by the outage.
 When you place your VMs in an Availability Set, they will automatically be spread across multiple FDs.
 If hardware should fail, only part of your VMs will be impacted.